LTUC/amman-dotnet-401d2/Curriculum/Class10/Resources/STACKSQUEUES.md

 ### Dequeue O(1)

 When you remove an item from a queue, you use the `Dequeue` action.
-This is done with an O(1) operatiin in time because it doesn't matter how many other items are in the queue, you are still always removing the `Front` node of the queue.
+This is done with an O(1) operation in time because it doesn't matter how many other items are in the queue, you are still always removing the `Front` node of the queue.

 Let's walk through the process of removing a node from a queue.